 You can see why it is impossible to say what the average rotator cuff tear is worth in a Florida injury case.
 Florida does not use a table that states that a rotator cuff tear is worth a certain amount.

-I have settled torn rotator cuff cases from $10,000 (where there was limited insurance) all the way up to $210,000.
+I have settled shoulder surgery cases from $10,000 (where there was limited insurance) all the way up to $210,000.
 It just depends on the facts of the particular case.

 Now, the good news is that based on past Florida jury verdicts we can gather all possible data to see what past juries have awarded for rotator cuff tears in Florida accidents.